aleneum/kogniserver/README.md

 $ kogniserver-adm start
 ```

 Alternatively you can start crossbar and kogniserver individually.
-First start a crossbar instance
+First start a crossbar instance:

 ```bash
 $ crossbar start --config=/path/to/config.json
 ```

-After that you can initialize kogniserver
+After that you can initialize kogniserver:

 ```
 $ kogniserver